This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 2012 93p

 Tasted in September 2015.
-40% Merlot, 40% CF, and 20% CS).
+40% Merlot, 40% Cabernet Franc, and 20% Cabernet Sauvignon.
 This wine was impressive for the vintage; it was very aromatic, with Cabernet Franc shining through.
 It was silky, smooth, complex, graceful, and balanced.
 I gave it 91p for a barrel sample in 2013, but now it's in the bottle and even better!
-What is a transformation - a new technique responsible?
+What a transformation - a new technique is responsible for?

 LCHB 2011 92p